Ernest August, Duke of Schleswig-Holstein-Sonderburg-Augustenburg

-Ernest August, Duke of Schleswig-Holstein-Sonderburg-Augustenburg (30 October 1660 - 12 March 1731) was the second son of Duke Ernest Günther and his wife Auguste.
+Ernest August, Duke of Schleswig-Holstein-Sonderburg-Augustenburg (30 October 1660 - 12 March 1731) was the third son of Duke Ernest Günther and his wife Auguste.

 Ernest August converted to Catholicism and became a canon in Strasbourg.
 However, he later reverted to Lutheranism.

 In 1692, he succeeded his childless brother Frederick as Duke of Augustenburg.
 In 1695 he married Baroness Maria Theresia of Weinberg (d.
 1712).
 This marriage remained childless.